Warning: Undefined array key "HTTP_ACCEPT_LANGUAGE" in /home/stud330394/public_html/template/header.php on line 25

 The Legal Context of the Judgment

-The Maxim of the Judgment
+The Ruling of the Judgment

 Implications of the Judgment

-• Clarity on the interest in appeal
+• Clarity on standing to appeal

 • Importance of the plurality of charges